Council on Innovation, Belonging and Equity

 What is CIBE ?

-The Council on Innovation, Belonging, and Equity (CIBE) is a shared governance body that was established April 6, 2021, through Board Action 5378.
+The Council on Innovation, Belonging and Equity (CIBE) is a shared governance body that was established April 6, 2021, through Board Action 5378.
 The purpose of this body is to permeate completion, equity, inclusion, and belonging throughout Delta College’s activities and culture and to assist in the assurance that the Diversity, Equity, Belonging and Inclusion framework is being fully implemented.
 An additional purpose of the CIBE is to foster collaboration and creativity to reduce opportunity gaps across the College body.

 In Delta College’s model of shared governance, institutional and policy decisions are made from well-informed recommendations, ideally reached through consensus among stakeholders.
 The CIBE Advisory Board directs relevant institutional issues or concerns to the appropriate group for thorough examination.
 Committees (standing or ad hoc) may make recommendations to the CIBE Advisory Board for action based upon supporting rationale and data.
 Throughout the process, open and respectful communication ensures participation by all affected parties.